GPUs

 Outputs 3x DP 1.4a, 1x HDMI 2.1

-DLSS 3 Frame Generation still delivers meaningful FPS gains in dozens of titles
+DLSS 3 Frame Generation still delivers meaningful FPS gains in dozens of supported titles

-No DLSS 4 Multi Frame Gen support limits its longevity advantage
+No DLSS 4 Multi Frame Gen support limits its longevity compared to Blackwell cards

 Check Price on Amazon